 School Vouchers and Supplemental Educational Services.
-Parents may be granted vouchers which they may use to pay the cost of full-time attendance at a private school.
+Parents may be granted vouchers that they may use to pay a portion of or the total cost of full-time attendance at a private school.
 Vouchers are sometimes referred to as scholarships or tuition certificates.
 Parents also may be granted the opportunity to select the provider of supplemental educational or tutorial services for their children in much the same way as under a voucher program.

 Privately financed choice programs also exist.
-These have been established in a number of localities by private groups to help pay tuition and related costs of private elementary and secondary school attendance for pupils from low-income families.
+These have been established in a number of localities by private groups (such as STOs) to help pay tuition and related costs of private elementary and secondary school attendance for pupils, most of whom come from low-income families.
+Some parents also choose to homeschool their children.